Semi-supervised learning for joint SAR and multispectral land cover classification: Introduction

-Recent works in the context of the 2020 IEEE GRSS Data Fusion Contest \cite{9369830} have shown difficulties in building end-to-end models based on deep learning for land cover classification with both SAR and multispectral data.
-In particular, the results of the contest show a clear prevalence of traditional machine learning methods like random forests, as well as issues in achieving better performance when adding SAR to the optical images.
-This is a symptom of deep models being unable to extract high-quality features due to a variety of reasons such as difficulties in integrating two widely different imaging modalities, lack of large labeled datasets, pretraining techniques (e.g., classification on Imagenet) suffering from large domain gaps with respect to remote sensing data, and more.
+Recent works in the context of the 2020 IEEE GRSS Data Fusion Contest \cite{9369830} have shown difficulties in building competitive end-to-end models based on deep learning for land cover classification with both SAR and multispectral data.
+This is a symptom of deep models being unable to extract high-quality features due to a variety of reasons such as difficulties in integrating two widely different imaging modalities, lack of large labeled datasets, pretraining techniques suffering from large domain gaps with respect to remote sensing data, and more.

-In this paper we propose a method, named Spatial-Spectral Context Learning (SSCL), which is composed of a generic modular architecture for neural networks and two self-supervised pretraining approaches, that allow to effectively train models for multichannel data having an arbitrary number of channels representing imaging modalities (multispectral bands, SAR polarizations, etc.).
+For this reason, we propose a method, named Spatial-Spectral Context Learning (SSCL), which is composed of a generic modular architecture for neural networks and two self-supervised pretraining approaches, allowing to effectively train models for multichannel data having an arbitrary number of channels representing imaging modalities (multispectral bands, SAR polarizations, etc.).
 SSCL is a universal framework that can be used whenever the available input data have many channels and it is more effective than transfering models from computer vision datasets due to the large existing domain gaps.
 For example, image classification on ImageNet deals with RGB instead of multichannel images, its classes are mostly object-centric and require reasoning about spatial geometry rather than spectral characteristic of materials.
-Instead, the self-supervised tasks in SSCL are explicitly design to account for the existence of multiple channels with possibly very different representations, and promote learning a model of the correlations across channels, as the spectral properties of materials can be jointly inferred from the visible and infrared spectral bands in multispectral images, and from the microwave wavelengths captured by SAR.
-Since the classes of interest in problems such as land cover classification involve discriminating materials, this multichannel approach is more effective at extracting features for remote sensing problems than the more geometric one promoted in computer vision.
+Instead, the self-supervised tasks in SSCL are explicitly designed to account for the existence of multiple channels with possibly very different representations, and promote learning a model of the correlations across channels, as the spectral properties of materials can be jointly inferred from the visible and infrared spectral bands in multispectral images, and from the microwave wavelengths captured by SAR.
+Since the classes of interest in problems such as land cover classification involve discriminating materials, this multichannel approach is more effective at extracting features for remote sensing problems.